0xSero/partisia-docs/docs/pbc-fundamentals/onboarding-new-byoc.md

    accepted as a mintable coin on Partisia Blockchain.
 To understand bridging visit our article about [bridging coins to PBC](bridging-byoc-by-sending-transactions.md#how-does-the-bridge-work).

-The existing BNB bridge is an example of a successful deployment, see [implementation contract](https://bscscan.com/address/0xf393d008077c97f2632fa04a910969ac58f88e3c) and [proxy contract](https://bscscan.com/address/0x05ee4eee70452dd555ecc3f997ea03c6fba29ac1).
+The existing BNB bridge is an example of a successful deployment of a new BYOC, see [implementation contract](https://bscscan.com/address/0xf393d008077c97f2632fa04a910969ac58f88e3c) and [proxy contract](https://bscscan.com/address/0x05ee4eee70452dd555ecc3f997ea03c6fba29ac1).